Historian and Front-end developer

 To develop a European peace policy, the biggest threat was “the question of the East.”
 This area was a powder keg.
 In the first place, the weakness of the Ottoman Empire and also the beginning of the awakening of the Balkan peoples under its control, without considering the growing interest of Russia and the determined will of the British to prevent it at all costs.
 England and Russia had very tense relations at the time.

-In 1830, a series of revolutions was developed in Europe.
+A series of revolutions developed in Europe in 1830.
 Many of them succeeded, such as the one that led to the independence of Belgium from the Kingdom of the Netherlands.

 The objectives of the revolutionary movements of 1830 were: